An Ardmore uncle convicted of fatally shooting his nephew following a daylong gathering in 2009 has been sentenced to serve 50 years in prison.

 Limestone County Circuit Judge James Woodroof Jr. disregarded pleas for leniency for 39-year-old Keith George in the murder of his nephew, 26-year-old Rusty George.

-Woodroof said George's actions that night of March 16, 2009 were "intentional, aggressive and heinous."
+Before bestowing sentence Woodroof said Keith’s actions the night of March 16, 2009 were “intentional, aggressive and heinous.”

 During his trial in September, Keith admitted on the stand that he shot Rusty twice in the right thigh and once in the chest following a barbecue at the home of mutual friends James and Sarah Evans of Ardmore.
 However, Keith told jurors he shot Rusty in self-defense after Rusty became angry and was hitting him and threatening him with a large stick.

-District Attorney Brian Jones said during Tuesday's sentencing hearing that on the night of the shooting, George had retreived a stick from the bed of his truck and pursued Rusty.
-Then he retrieved a gun from the cab of his truck and and pursued Rusty, who was retreating backwards, even crossing a road, before being shot.
+District Attorney Brian Jones said during Tuesday's sentencing hearing that on the night of the shooting, Keith had retrieved a stick from the bed of his truck and pursued Rusty.
+Then he retrieved a gun from the cab of his truck and pursued Rusty, who was retreating backwards, even crossing a road, before being shot.

-George's attorney, Garry Clem of Athens, had asked the court to give George the minimum of 15 years, arguing that a person who kills in the heat of anger is not likely to kill again.
+Keith’s attorney, Garry Clem of Athens, asked the court to give his client the minimum of 15 years, arguing that a person who kills in the heat of anger is not likely to kill again.

 Clem said the fight occurred because of alcohol and a disagreement between “two relatives who loved each other the day before and who would have loved each other the day after.”